Learn how to build and manage tables

 These column types allow you to structure your data in a way that fits your analysis goals.

-meerkats AI’s AI capabilities bring your columns to life, enabling them to automatically gather and enrich data based on your specific needs.
+Meerkats AI’s AI capabilities bring your columns to life, enabling them to automatically gather and enrich data based on your specific needs.

 Input Column: Use this column to enter data manually, giving you control over inputs, especially useful for custom fields.